The Big Idea Innovation Challenge

 RESOURCES

-- We are here to explore how ideas like yours have led to life changing products, get your creative mindset flowing, advise you on how to begin work on your idea, answer questions about the competition, and get you started.
+• We are here to explore how ideas like yours have led to life-changing products or services, get your creative mindset flowing, advise you on how to begin work on your idea, answer questions about the competition, and get you started.

-- Successful projects receive $2,500 from the Parkside Venture Fund, depending on project needs, to be used within one year to develop their idea to the next stage of growth.
+• Successful projects receive $500 for 1st place and $250 for 2nd place to be used within one year to develop your idea to the next stage of growth.

-- You'll have access to campus resources that may help them advance your idea, including:
+• You'll have access to campus resources that may help advance your idea, including but not limited to:

 App Factory